 5] Follow these steps to try and find out, which software is causing this issue.

 Run msconfig to open up the System Configuration Utility window.
-Click on Services, and check in the “Hide all Microsoft services” check box.
+Click on Services, and check the “Hide all Microsoft services” check box.
 Click on “Disable All” button.

 Now click on “Startup” tab, and then click on “Disable All” button again.
-Press OK button and then “Restart” button on the following window.
+Press the OK button and then “Restart” button on the following window.